Md-Abdur-Razzak/Md-Abdur-Razzak/README.md

 - 🎓   Diploma in Engineering in Computer Science and Technology.
 - 💼  I’m currently working on Full Stack Development projects.
-- 🌱  Learning more about Backend and Frontend Developement.
+- 🌱  Learning more about Backend and Frontend Development.
-- 👯 I’m looking to collaborate on web developer team
+- 👯 I’m looking to collaborate on a web developer team
 - 💬 All of my project and experience here : <a href="https://md-abdur-razzak.netlify.app/">https://md-abdur-razzak.netlify.app/</a>
 - 📫 Hi to reach me:[razzak445444@gmail.com](mailto:razzak445444@gmail.com)